 The evidence presented is damning of opinion-giving practices in de-SPACs.
 First, most opinions address the fairness of consideration to the SPAC, rather than the interests of public shareholders, thereby providing no assurance to SPAC fiduciaries concerned about conflicts of interests or even about the merits of the deal from the standpoint of public shareholders.
 That these opinions are unresponsive should have been clear to SPAC boards and financial advisors.
-Many of these opinions seem implausible as they suggest that financial advisors assigned valued target companies more highly than their own managers did.
+Many of these opinions seem implausible as they suggest that financial advisors assigned higher values to target companies than targets' own managers did.
 A small number of other opinions reflect poor practices, either not qualifying their findings of fairness or wrongly referring to the target.
-These opinions were also clearly unresponsive to the fiduciary concerns of SPAC sponsors and boards.
-Another set of opinions expressly purports to address the position of public shareholders.
-On their face, therefore, they were responsive.
-But, with one exception, these opinions failed to perform analyses to address the position of public shareholders.
-The inadequacies of these analyses should have been clear to SPAC fiduciaries and their advisors.
-It may be that these deals nevertheless represented at least \$10 value per share to public shareholders, but that would require evidence that non-cash sources of value more than offset the dilutive impact of the SPAC structure.
-Nothing in the opinions supported that view.
+These opinions were also clearly unresponsive to the